vivliostyle/vivliostyle.org/_posts/2023-04-22-intro-new-themes.md

 ## CSS framework based on CSS variables

 The new Vivliostyle Themes are built on our CSS framework [`@vivliostyle/theme-base`](https://github.com/vivliostyle/themes/tree/main/packages/%40vivliostyle/theme-base).
-Popular CSS frameworks, like Bootstrap and Tailwind CSS, have a different structure from Vivliostyle Theme.
+Popular CSS frameworks, like Bootstrap and Tailwind CSS, have a different structure from Vivliostyle Themes.
 In short, `@vivliostyle/theme-base` is "a customizable CSS framework with CSS variables, designed for documents like Markdown."

 When viewing a document with `@vivliostyle/theme-base`, it looks almost the same as the browser's default User agent stylesheet.
 However, you can observe various CSS variables set for the properties of each element selector.